Universiteit Leiden

 The master’s programme in Philosophy (120 EC) offers outstanding preparation for students seeking a profession that requires knowledge of a specific discipline and the added value of advanced skills in logic, reasoning, abstraction and critical thinking.

 Successful completion of the master’s programme can lead to PhD research and an academic career, or in the public, private or non-profit sectors.
 75% of our students choose to enter a PhD programme after their studies, primarily in the Netherlands, the UK, the US, Germany or France.
-The remaining 25% already have a job when they joined the programme and were seeking to enhance their performance.
+The remaining 25% already had a job when they joined the programme and were seeking to enhance their performance.

 Examples of the diverse roles of our graduates include:

-• PhD student at a Dutch university
+• PhD student at a university

 • Curator at a gallery